0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ### zk-client

 Sending secret input to ZK Rust smart contracts.
-The zk-client is a library that can help you interact with the blockchain through code integrations.
+The zk-client is a library that can help you interact with the blockchain.
 Secondly the zk-client can fetch the secret data that you have ownership of from a ZK contract deployed onto the chain.
 You can visit the tests inside the projects to see how it works and start from there.